 Create folders to hold messages that need a follow-up or should be saved for informational purposes and other reasons.
 Discard as much of the rest as possible.

 Dan Kiely, CEO of Voxpro, a business process outsourcing company, says this is highly important because a CEO’s workday often never really comes to a hard end.

 “You have to willingly choose to disconnect yourself at some point, after typical work hours, to enjoy time for yourself and with your family,” he says.
 “I make a point to answer any pressing emails I receive by 6 p.m., and will resort to calling and face time communication during after-hours.”

-5. Set yourself up to work.
+5. Set yourself up to work with more productivity.

 If your email inbox or your personal social media page is the first thing you see when you sit down at your computer in the morning, you’re setting yourself up for failure.
 Instead, make sure your desktop displays your list of goals or your latest project, inviting you to jump in.
 Try to accomplish at least one thing before you open your email, especially if doing so is likely to take you away from your work for hours.

 One thing that can easily be forgotten in the daily grind is enjoyment.
 Try to put at least one thing on your daily schedule that you can look forward to doing.
 Maybe it’s lunch with a friend or a class you’ve been wanting to take.
 This will give you something to look forward to when you wake up, serving as a reward for hours of hard work.